ricalamino/go-bootstrap/README.md

 # go-bootstrap
 Go bootstrap with board, pieces, plays and captures.

+## TL;DR

+Copy `index.html` and `css/style.css` to your own project and have fun!

 ## CodePen original project

+In order to play around and try some features got to Code Pen original source:

 [Click here](https://codepen.io/ricalamino/pen/zawmdL) to see the original project on Code Pen.